Sinovac says its vaccine is safe for children as young as 3

 China has approved its use in adults but it has not yet been used in children, because their immune systems may respond differently to the vaccine.

-Early and mid-stage clinical trials with over 550 subjects showed the vaccine would induce an immune response, Gang Zeng, the medical director at Sinovac, said at a news conference.
+Early and mid-stage clinical trials with over 550 subjects showed the vaccine would induce an immune response, Gang Zeng, the medical director at Sinovac, said at a news conference Monday.

 Two recipients developed high fevers in response to the vaccine, one a 3-year-old and the other a 6-year-old.
 The rest of the trial subjects experienced mild symptoms, Zeng said.